 Suicide of Lebanon's Sects

-North Lebanon’s First District: Christian voters have increased by 7.3%, Muslim voters by 30.7%
+North Lebanon’s Second District: Christian voters have decreased by 0.18%, Muslim voters have increased by 24.1%

-What about North Lebanon’s Second District?
+What about North Lebanon’s Third District?
 (To be continued)